Military dependents' village: Architecture

 In the 1950s, most Dependents' Villages, except the legacy from the Japanese colonization, were built with minimal building standards on public land.
 The very common properties were built with straw-laid roof and mud-consolidated bamboo wall.
 It was only after the 1960s that the military reconstructed properties with bricks; and at the same time incorporated private toilets, bathrooms, kitchens, main pillars, roof tiles and electrical circuits into the properties.
 Till this, the properties of the Dependents Village had finally reached the same standards aligning with the rest of the architectures in Taiwan.
 By the end of the 1970s, Taiwan's property market was heated up with tremendous amount of newly built and renovated properties.
-However, due to housing ownership problems, houses in the Dependents Villages could not been rebuilt and replaced.
+However, due to housing ownership problems, houses in the Dependents Villages could not be rebuilt and replaced.
 Most of them suffered from outdated facilities and crowdedness.
 Each house had only 6–10 ping (1 ping ≈ 3.3 square metres) excluded the attached garden.
 Hence brick construction or reinforced brick-built, low level juàncūn properties had been comparatively derelict, especially within inner urban area.

 Generally speaking, juàncūn from ten to hundreds of units tend to segregate themselves from the rest of the society.
 Although it tightened the relationship within the village, it had unavoidably prevented mingling and communications between the tenants and the rest of the communities outside.

 Dependents' Villages is a unique cultural landscape that may soon pass into oblivion, as old soldiers pass away and urban renewal and redevelopment takes place.
 Also, out of patriotism and anti-Communism, residents of the military dependents' village, sharing the same professionalism, could usually build their own sense of community through frequent social networking.

 In the early period, considering the sensitivity of soldiers' identity, the surrounding areas of military camps were heavily guarded, including the dependents' village; for the sake of clarification, relatives of soldiers had to present their resident permit in order to have access.
 Because the salary of soldiers was low at that time, the government provided educational assistance, medical treatment, and daily necessities like rice, flour, salad, and so forth, to supplement their living, which could be received only by showing a certain certificate as evidence.
 Mahjong is the most popular leisure activity.
 As the residents of the dependents' village all came from different provinces, along with them, they brought different tastes and regional wheaten foods, which contributed to the elaboration of Taiwanese wheaten food culture.
 Part of the slang used in military dependents' village later got integrated into the vocabularies of Taiwanese language.

 Initially, none of the military families would have expected a permanent stalemate across the Taiwan straits.
 They either hoped to regroup, rearm, and then retake the mainland with US assistance, or feared that Communist armies would press on and take Taiwan too.
 In either case, the immediate impulse was to consider Taiwan as a temporary refuge for the medium-term.